fsprojects/Rezoom.SQL/README.md

   * Infers the types of parameters used in your query.

-  * Generates statically typed query objects with materialization handled by Rezoom.ORM.
+  * Generates statically typed query objects with materialization handled by StaticQL.Mapping.

+## What's on the horizon

 * Documentation